Blog

 Do universities offer free German courses?

 Yes, most German universities offer free or subsidized German language courses for enrolled international students.
 These typically range from A1 to B2 level.
-Some universities also offer intensive summer courses before the semester starts.
+Some universities also offer intensive summer courses (Sommerkurs) before the semester starts.

 Explore our tools and resources to find the perfect university and program for your academic goals.